EDUCBA

 SET autocommit = (1, 0);

-These MariaDB statements are provided with few helpful queries to manage the transactions explained below:
+These MariaDB statements are provided with a few helpful queries to manage the transactions explained below:

-• Next, we can apply the command as COMMIT which helps to commit the present transaction in MariaDB and also can make its alterations permanent.
+• Next, we can apply the command COMMIT, which helps to commit the present transaction in MariaDB and can make its alterations permanent.

-• Again, similarly, we can use the command as ROLLBACK that is responsible to roll back the present transaction and also to cancel its alterations or changes.
+• Again, similarly, we can use the ROLLBACK command that is responsible for rolling back the present transaction and canceling its alterations or changes.

 • Also, we can apply the command as SET autocommit statement useful to enable or disable the auto-commit mode for the present transaction.

-• But by default, the changes are committed permanently to the database automatically by MariaDB server.
+• By default, the MariaDB server automatically commits the changes permanently to the database.
 The user can also force the MariaDB server not to commit the modifications spontaneously by applying the succeeding query statements:

 SET autocommit = 0;